 It's hard to explain in an interview (that's why I wrote the book!) because it's so multi-layered and complex.
 When the story first was out there and people were asking me "Why 15?"
 I just said, "I went back to a time when I felt safe."
 But once I started to write the book, I started to peel back the layers and do the same thing that my teenage self did.
 I deconstructed myself.
 Fifteen was the point in my life where I gave up on myself; where I believed that I was not worthy of living a good life.
 I believed I didn't matter.
 There was no point in believing that I could achieve my dreams, because I thought I would always be at the whims of other people, or people would hurt me and push me down.
 So I gave up on myself.

 When I got the amnesia, I didn't remember this.
-It was only when I read the diaries, and I got to the diary that I wrote in when I was 15 and 16, and that diary reminds me of what happened to me and I realized, This all started with me.
+It was only when I read the diaries, and I got to the diary that I wrote in when I was 15 and 16, and that diary reminds me of what happened to me and I realised, This all started with me.

 While all of this was happening, you were living with your ten-year-old son, who you didn't remember having.
 How did he deal with this?